suyashcjoshi/ringcentral-node-auth-client/README.md

 ## Pre-Requisite

-- Create an application at RingCentral Developer Portal.
+- Have an existing an application on RingCentral Developer Portal.
+To create a new app, please refer to this guide: https://developer.ringcentral.com/library/getting-started.html
 - Select Server/Web for the Platform type.
-- Add the ReadAccounts, ReadCallLog permissions for the app.
+- Make sure the application has the ReadAccounts, ReadCallLog permissions.
-- Specify the redirect Uri as http://localhost:5000/oauth2callback
+- Make sure the redirect URL matches the one  in `.env` file, for this demo: http://localhost:5000/oauth2callback
-- For step by step guide, please refer to : https://developer.ringcentral.com/library/getting-started.html

 ## Clone & Configure project